 Kayak the Back Bay.
 The Back Bay National Wildlife Refuge contains over 9,250 acres of beach, dunes, woodlands and farm fields.
 Catch the migration of over 10,000 snow geese and a large variety of ducks every Fall season while kayaking on the oceanfront.
 Surf and Adventure Ocean Rentals offers the option of guided tours or single rentals, and even provides picturesque sunrise and sunset tours.
 Their location provides a backdoor entry to the Refuge and immediate access to the water trails that weave throughout the more than 9,250 acres of protected wilderness.
-They have an experienced, professional staff dedicated to providing a unique experience for each participant.
+Bonus Points: They have an experienced, professional staff dedicated to providing a unique experience for each participant.
 Kayaking is an ageless sport and no two trips through the Back Bay will ever be the same.

 Hike the through Back Bay.
 With its remarkable habitat diversity, Back Bay National Wildlife Refuge covers more than 9,250 acres on a strip of coastline typical of barrier islands found along the Atlantic and Gulf coasts.
 The east and west trails frame the impoundment system making it easy to hike or bike within the Refuge.
 Each season more than 10,000 snow geese, Canada geese, tundra swans, and many duck species return to the Refuge.
 The Refuge also provides a home to piping plovers, peregrine falcons, and bald eagles.
 Other trails weave through beach, dunes, woodland, farm fields, and marsh.

 Beach comb at False Cape.
 One of the last undisturbed coastal environments on the East Coast, the Cape has more than 10 miles of non commercial beach, acres of bordering dunes, marshland and woods to provide visitors with a sense of wild space.
 The beach is well populated by gulls, piping plovers, sandpipers and tiny crabs.
 There are a wide variety of programs conducted within the park, including stargazing, night hikes, birding walks, canoe trips and seining.
 Some of them are in partnership with Virginia Marine Science Museum, the Virginia Institute of Marine Science and Back Bay National Wildlife Refuge.
 To get to the beach visitors bike or hike through Back Bay National Wildlife Refuge to the edge of the sea or ride the beach transporter called Terra Gator, a low impact method of transport.
 The “Gator” as tykes call it is an experience all by itself.
-Need to know: Terra Gator runs only on weekends from November 1 through March 31.
-Departs 9am and returns 1pm.
+Terra Gator runs only on weekends from November 1 through March 31.

 Go whale watching.
 Imagine touring the Atlantic Ocean as a majestic whale breeches, or leaps out of the water.
 This winter, jump on board a whale watching boat trip to search for fin and humpback whales migrating off the Virginia Beach coast.
 Marvel at these enormous, graceful marine mammals as they feed, flipper-slap, lobtail and breech.
 Sponsored by the Virginia Marine Science Center, these two-hour boat trips run from early January to mid-March.
 Museum staff on board will guide and educate you as they explain the biological history and behavior interpretation of these amazing creatures.
 They’ll also give you a “local’s view” as they comment on Virginia Beach landmarks and the marine life found off the resort coast.